defog-ai/defog-python/README.md

 ```
 defog gen <table1> <table2> ...
 ```
-This will generate a gsheets url as before.
+This will generate a CSV file as before as before.

 ## Updating Schema

-If you spot some mistakes, and have updated the schema generated in the gsheet, you can run the following to update the schema with defog:
+If you spot some mistakes, and have updated the schema generated in the CSV, you can run the following to update the schema with defog:
 ```
-defog update <url>
+defog update <csv_filename>
 ```

 ## Querying